parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 ## The Operations Repository

-The `protobuf` folder in the `operations` repository contains the language-neutral input and output contracts of all of the operations that are supported in the API.
+The `protobuf` folder in the `parsec-operations` repository contains the language-neutral input and output contracts of all of the operations that are supported in the API.
 This includes all of the operations derived from the PSA Crypto API Specification, as well as additional operations that are specific to this service.
 All of these contracts are defined using [**protocol buffers**](https://developers.google.com/protocol-buffers/), also known as **protobuf**.
 Refer to